DFE-Digital/get-into-teaching-app/app/views/content/blog/turning-a-tough-lesson-into-a-success.md

 Behaviour management skills need to be absolutely spot-on if the students are to learn in your lessons, because there are a lot of barriers that can prevent the students from accessing that learning.

 I've worked with students who are, almost, PE refusers.
-Most you manage to get on-side and work with, but some have a preconceived view that it's not for them.
+Most you manage to get onside and work with, but some have a preconceived view that it's not for them.

 They arrived to the lesson – a rugby lesson – and they detested the idea.
 It took a lot of work, a great deal of effort to turn their minds around and see what the sport could offer them.